12 pubs for a great Sunday lunch in Kent

 If you're struggling to decide which meat to have, there is the 'indecisive medley' featuring beef, pork and lamb.
 There is also an extensive cocktail menu available from the bar, with all sorts of weird and wonderful recipes.

 Situated in the pretty village of Langton Green is The Hare, a classic country pub with a cosy interior that will make you feel right at home.
 There is a varied menu offered on a Sunday, featuring delicious options such as roast pork with sage and onion stuffing and apple sauce.
-For vegetarians there is a warming Moroccan vegetable and chickpea pie on offer and you can top it all off with a selection from the dessert menu, such as the sticky toffee pudding.
+For vegetarians there is a butternut squash, barley, chestnut and spinach nut roast with redcurrant gravy on offer and you can top it all off with a selection from the dessert menu, such as dark chocolate and cherry tart with sour cherry sorbet.

 This pub is also paradise for gin lovers with a wide gin selection on offer.
 If you fancy exploring the beautiful surrounding area, head out on the four mile circular walk from the pub - this will lead you past Groombridge Place, a stunning manor house, as well as providing you with a chance to explore the beautiful Kentish countryside.